betsyrosalen/DATA_607_Project_3/README.md

  2. Does survey takers' formal education has any relationship to the ML/DS method he or she is most excited about learning in the next year?
 (Binish)
  3. Of those receiving pay in US Dollars, is Python or R overall most profitable for a Kaggle survey taker?
 (Gabby)
  4. Is there a difference between what 'Learners' think are the important skills to learn and what employed Data Scientists say are the skils and tools they are using?
 (Betsy)
+ 5. Thought of a few potential questions: (A) What are the most popular platforms for learning DS and how useful are they?
+(B) Does formal education correlate with considering self a "Data Scientist."
+(C) What are the most frequently used DS methods?
+Where is the most time spent in terms of working with data?
+Do either of these correlate with job title or level of education?
+(Zach)

 ## Process to answer the potential specific research questions?